MatthewGFreeman/CastleExplorer/app/README.md

 - [x] Reads data from SQL database
     - [x] Utlizes Docker
     - [x] Converts data from database to class types
+- [ ] Writes data to SQL database
+    - [x] Inserts items into database
+    - [ ] Saves user information
+        - [ ] Writes user name to database
+        - [ ] Saves a score for a user to database
-- [ ] Utilize Junit Jupiter for testing
+- [ ] Utilize JUnit Jupiter for testing

 ## How to Play